appetizeio/appetize-docs-gitbook/javascript-sdk/getting-started.md

-# Getting Started

-## Overview

-{% hint style="info" %}
-The Javascript SDK is **currently in beta** and is subject to breaking changes.
-{% endhint %}
+---
+description: >-
   Our Javascript SDK offers an API to programmatically interact with Appetize devices.
 This allows you to automate interactions with the device, verify app behavior, and more.
+---

+# Getting Started

 ## Installation